Waris Dirie: Musical

 On 7 March 2019, in the presence of Waris Dirie, it was announced at a press conference at a theatre St. Gallen, Switzerland that her extraordinary life story would become a musical.
 Written and directed by the German theater and film director Gil Mehmert (converted Sönke Wortmann's film "Das Wunder von Bern" into a musical, 2014).
-The lyrics are by Frank Ramond, with the music by Uwe Fahrenkrog-Petersen (wrote the music for ":de:99 Luftballons" by Nena).
+The lyrics are by Frank Ramond, with the music by Uwe Fahrenkrog-Petersen (wrote the music for "99 Luftballons" by Nena).
 On 22 February 2020 the musical was premiered at the theatre St. Gallen in the presence of Waris Dirie.